Quantum-Accelerators/raspa_ase/docs/intro.md

     HeliumVoidFraction 0.149
 ```

+!!!
+Note

     You never need to specify the framework number or the framework name, and the the CIF will be automatically written out for you based on the `Atoms` object.

-If you don't specify a "UnitCells" entry in `atoms.info`, `raspa_ase` will ensure that the minimum image convention is satisfied based on your "CutOff" value.
+### Framework Charges

 If you want to run a calculation with partial atomic charges on the framework, you can set the initial charges: